tevoran/RaumMotor/doc/high-level-design.md

 ### Configuration System

 During initialization of the game engine the configuration system will read a potentially existing configuration file.
 For the sake of stability the engine should default to a somewhat sane state if there is no configuration file existing.
 The configuration system will also give information about the current platform to the engine.

+### Event System

+The event system will provide a way for passing around information from and to different systems of the engine and the engine's user.